 Sounds glamorous, right?
 Well, like Hollywood movie productions, it all seems flashy until you’ve actually lived it.

 Let’s be honest.
 Working from a hotel room takes organization, focus and effort.
 Here are some tips to maximize your space to work productively from a hotel room.

 Set up a nest

 We, humans, are creatures of habit and habitat, and having a “home” for our workstations is a part of that.
-Have a desk and a chair space to set up your laptop and work zone is a must.
+Having a desk and a chair space to set up your laptop and work zone is a must.
 Ensure the room that you book has a chair, office desk space, nearby plugs and a light of some sort.

-Laying in bed will only make your mind want to go back to bed, no matter how many coffees or matcha lattes you’ve had.
+Lying in bed will only make your mind want to go back to bed, no matter how many coffees or matcha lattes you’ve had.
 Plus, your productivity will slump due to poor posture and lack of proper oxygen.

 Get organized ASAP